-ood that each of us loves to share it.
-What better way to nunity than to welcome a new member into our club?
-Today (new member) to our club.
-He/she is sponsored onsoring Kiwanian). s to(new member)?
+PRESIDENT: Kiwanis is someth ing so good that each of us loves to share it.
+What better way to show our love for our club and our comr munity than to welcome a new member into our club?
+Today we're very pleased to welcome (new member) to our club.
+He/she is sponsored by (sponsoring Kiwanian) (sponsor), would (new member)?
 SPONSOR: Thank you.
-I take great pride e in presenting our newest member, (new member r). (share information that the new member is comfortable sharing with those in attendance) I'm h onored to be(new member's) sponsor. obal organization of volunteers dedicated to improving the time.
+I take o great pride in presenting our newest member, (new member). (share information on that the new member is comfortable sharing with those in attendance) I'm honored to be (ne w member's) sponsor. to this global organization of volunteers dedicated to improving the world a time.
 Would you, (sponsor), please place the pin on 's (new member) lapel?
-(Sponsor pins (new member), by presenting welcome you, on behalf of the entire membership, into the Kiwanis Club of .
-(Present membership certificate to the new member.) (sponsor), the club thanks you for your willingness to share iwanis with(new member).
-A new member for our club means new ideas, new enthu usiasm, greater fellowship-and greater service.
-(If there is some recognition piece for the sponsor, it can be presented now.)
+(Sponsor pins new member with "K" (new member), by presenting you with this certificate of on behalf of the entire membership, into the Kiwanis Club of (Present membership certificate to the new member.) consor), the club thanks you for your willingness to share the values of is with(new member).
+A new member for our club means ater fellowship-and greater service.
+(If there is some recognition piece for now.)
 Today we have brought into our club a new member.
-Let's all stand and welcome(new member)!
-(Applause) As we adjourn, I would · , , , , , , , , , , , , , , , , , , , , (new member) and let him/her know why you love our club and what you love to do for our club and community.
+Let's all stand • (new mem ber)!
+(Applause) As we adjourn, I would irself to (new member) and let club and what you love to do for our club and community.
 Thank you!